 The owners, New Yorker's Josh Fontaine, Adam Tsou, and Colombian-born Carina Soto Velasquez Tsou previously worked with David Rager and Cheri Messerli of Weekends on the nearby Taqueria Candelaria (it's a small world).
-After the success of Candelaria, the trio and the duo paired up once again to design the interior of Le Mary Celeste, which is located in a former video editing office.
+After the success of Candelaria, the trio and the duo teamed up once again to design the interior of Le Mary Celeste, which is located in a former video editing office.
 The restaurant has a nautical vibe: rope coiled around columns, white-washed brick and seafoam green paint, and a tropical mural of a toucan.
 Top it off with slow Elvis ballads rotating in a vintage LP player in the back of the room—you'd swear that you were in a coastal village somewhere, and not deep in the streets of Paris.

 Photography by Alexa Hotz for Remodelista.

-Above: Large windows are on either side of the restaurant make for an open air feel.
+Above: Large windows are on either side of the restaurant make for an open-air feel.

 Above: The interior, formerly a video editing office, was stripped down by Rager and Messerli, who built it back up again from scratch.